paraker/kubernetes_2020/ckad/core_concepts.md

 Some frequently-used container configuration options that you may edit are: `command`, `args`, and `containerPort`.<br>

 ## command
-command will modify the container CMD.
-This is great if your container doesn't have a CMD to start with, or if you want to modify the existing value.<br>
+command will override the container CMD.
+This is great if your container doesn't have a CMD to start with, or if you want to override the existing value.<br>
 In the `spec` section of the yaml, add a `command` field the `container` field.

 ```